AlexHiesch/katacoda-scenarios/kubernetes-wp4/step7.md

 How many pods do we have now?
 `kubectl get po | tail +2 | wc -l`{{execute}}

-Kill one host and watch what happens
+Kill one pod and watch what happens
 `kubectl delete pod $(kubectl get po | grep Running | head -n 1 | awk '{print $1;}') `{{execute}}

 How many pods do we have now?